AxeWP/wp-graphql-gravity-forms/README.md

 There are two different ways to submit forms: using `submitGravityFormsForm` (which allows you to batch submit all of the field values at once), or by incrementally building a draft entry.

-<strong>Note:</strong> Not all fields currently support updates.
+<strong>Note:</strong> Not all form fields currently support updates.
 For a list of field types that are currently supported, please review the [Supported Form Fields table](#supported-fields).

 <a name="documentation-submit-form-mutation" />